 Because of class size limitations, not all successful candidates will be selected.
 Some may be asked to reconsider the program in a subsequent year.

-Once this offer is made, candidates have 30 days to accept and pay a non-refundable deposit.
+Once the offer is made, candidates have 30 days to accept and pay a non-refundable deposit.

-After admittance, new students will attend a Friday evening reception/icebreaker and an orientation on Saturday and Sunday on August 1 to 3, 2014.
-Classes begin in September of 2014.
+After admittance, new students will attend a Friday evening reception/icebreaker and an orientation Summer 2015.
+Classes begin in September 2015.